stellar/stellar-core/docs/software/admin.md

   * `last_check_ledger` : the last ledger in which the transitive closure was checked for quorum intersection.
 This will reset when the node boots and whenever a node in the transitive quorum changes its quorum set.
 It may lag behind the last-closed ledger by a few ledgers depending on the computational cost of checking quorum intersection.
   * `node_count` : the number of nodes in the transitive closure, which are considered when calculating quorum intersection.
   * `intersection` : whether or not the transitive closure enjoyed quorum intersection at the most recent check.
-This is of **critical importance** in preventing network splits.
+This is of **utmost importance** in preventing network splits.
 It should always be true.
-If it is ever false, one or more nodes in the transitive closure of the quorum set is misconfigured, and the network is at risk of splitting.
+If it is ever false, one or more nodes in the transitive closure of the quorum set is _currently_ misconfigured, and the network is at risk of splitting.
 Corrective action should be taken immediately, for which two additional sub-fields will be present to help suggest remedies:
     * `last_good_ledger` : this will note the last ledger for which the `intersection` field was evaluated as true; if some node reconfigured at or around that ledger, reverting that configuration change is the easiest corrective action to take.
     * `potential_split` : this will contain a pair of lists of validator IDs, which is a potential pair of disjoint quorums that allowed by the current configuration.
 In other words, a possible split in consensus allowed by the current configuration.
 This may help narrow down the cause of the misconfiguration: likely the misconfiguration involves too-low a consensus threshold in one of the two potential quorums, and/or the absence of a mandatory trust relationship that would bridge the two.
+  * `critical`: an "advance warning" field that lists nodes that _could cause_ the network to fail to enjoy quorum intersection, if they were misconfigured sufficiently badly.
+In a healthy transitive network configuration, this field will be `null`.
+If it is non-`null` then the network is essentially "one misconfiguration" (of the quorum sets of the listed nodes) away from no longer enjoying quorum intersection, and again, corrective action should be taken: careful adjustment to the quorum sets of _nodes that depend on_ the listed nodes, typically to strengthen quorums that depend on them.

 #### Detailed transitive quorum analysis